MRUBS/node-jwt/README.md

-# node-jwt
-A Node.js API Authentication With JWT
+# A Node.js API Authentication With JWT